Khananite/KhanAirBNB/README.md

 Clone the project.

-Go to the folder and open a command line prompt.
+Open a command line prompt and navigate to the project folder.

 Enter "yarn install".